LET'S TALK

 Lie #3: "Weakness Equals Disqualification"

-Turns out they didn't want Superman.
+When it finally fell off?
+People were relieved.
+They didn't want Superman.
 They wanted someone who understood what it was like to be Clark Kent.

 The Day Everything Changed